scitags/flowd-go/backends/ebpf/README.md

 Our objective is simply getting an eBPF program to compile so that it can be deployed 'everywhere', simple as that!

 Now, the reality is a bit more complex than one would think!
-Long story short, we've settled on leveraging the rather new *Compile-Once Run-Everywhere* (CORE) methodology to accomplish just that.
+Long story short, we've settled on leveraging the rather new *Compile-Once Run-Everywhere* (CO:RE) methodology to accomplish just that.

 ## Achieving portability in the context of eBPF
 Put simply, eBPF programs run in a Kernel VM.
 Now, changes in the kernel types (i.e. addition of `struct` fields)